 User Journey Mapping

-This addon will give you a step-by-step breakdown of exactly what users do on your site before they fill out your forms.
-You’ll be able to see the URL that referred them to your site, what they searched for, pages and posts they looked at, and UTM parameters from the marketing campaign they responded to.
+If that's not enough, the User Journey addon reveals the URL that referred them to your site, what they searched for, pages and posts they looked at, and UTM parameters from the marketing campaign they responded to.
 Thanks to these comprehensive insights, you can further optimize your site for more form conversions.

 This is just the beginning of what you can do with WPForms.
 Once you get comfortable with the plugin, you can explore other helpful features such as form locking, geolocation data, and more.